MarionBarbee/Sudoku_solver/README.txt

-This program tries to never guess a number (a method which always condemns a human solver to certain failure) unless

-there is no known Sudoku trick or technique which could be utilized to get a number at some arbitrary (usually early)

-point in the puzzle.
-A human will think something like “This spot can be only a 2 or a 9 and I think it is a 9, so I’m going

-to pencil in a 9..”

-Let’s suppose that is the only time that the human is less than 100% certain about a square.

-What’s the mathematical probability that the human guessed correctly on that one square which indeed could only be a 2

-or a 9 and solved the puzzle correctly?

-The maths answer would be “The human has a 50% probability of solving the puzzle correctly”

-The “Sudoku reality” answer is “0%.
-The human has 0% chance of solving the puzzle correctly.

-This is the guiding principle of my program.
-Never guess!!!!
-100% determinism!!!
-Unfortunately, there are puzzles which

-are so difficult that no person in the world could get a number using any trick, without extrapolating N number of moves

-forward in the puzzle solution to get that square.
-In the world’s hardest puzzles, N can be a dauntingly large number of

-predictions into the future.

-For puzzles of such incredible difficulty, my program resorts to extrapolation and future prediction until it gains enough

-traction to quit guessing and then eschews guessing, using only human techniques and tricks until the puzzle is solved.

-This program has 40 or 50 different human “master Sudoku expert techniques or tricks converted into c++

-functions/methods.
-I don’t even know the actual number.

-No other computer program in the world solves Sudoku puzzles in this way.
-It can solve the majority of the billions of the

-possible “Easy” through “Hard” puzzles without making a single guess about a square.
-No other Sudoku puzzle solving

-program in the world can make this provable claim.

-In a contest running on the same hardware, no other program which “guesses” squares can outperform my program

-solving the huge number of puzzles my program never makes a single guess on.
-On puzzles that are hard enough to

-require my program to “extrapolate” the way all other programs operate all the time, certain guessing techniques can give

-a theoretically comparable performance.
-So far, no one has provided a pony to run.
-I was hoping Peter Norvig was up

-to that challenge.

 # Sudoku_solver
 Solves all the world's hardest Sudoku puzzles including all from Dr. Arto Inkala, U of Helsinki (professor of